HyperBayIsLive/Lucifer-Assistant/README.md

 ---

-### 💡 Usage Tips
+## 💡 Usage Tips

-* Wake it up: say “Hey Lucifer” or “Hello Lucy”.
+* Start by saying: “Hey Lucifer” or “Hello Lucy”
+* Example queries:

+  * “What’s the time?”
-* Ask: “What’s the time?”, “Set timer for 15 minutes”, “Open Notepad”, “Shutdown computer”...
+  * “Set timer for 20 minutes”
-* Confirm actions by saying “Activate” when prompted.
+  * “Open Notepad”
+  * “Shutdown computer”
+* Say **“Activate”** to confirm critical actions like shutdown or restart.

 ---

-### 📁 File Structure
+## 📁 File Structure

 ```
 Lucifer/
 ├── lucifer.py                # Main assistant script
 ├── CLOCK APP.html            # Custom clock/timer/alarm UI
-├── WAKEBEEP.m4a              # Optional wake beep
+├── WAKEBEEP.m4a              # Optional wake beep sound
 └── voice_assistant.log       # Log file (auto-generated)
 ```

 ---

-### ⚠️ Known Issues & Bugs
+## 🐞 Known Issues & Bugs

-* ⚠️ Assistant may misinterpret wake words in noisy environments.
+* 🔄 Wake word detection may be affected by background noise.
-* ⚠️ Some apps may fail to launch if not registered in Windows StartApps.
+* ❌ Some applications may not open if unlisted in Windows StartApps.
-* ⚠️ Clock app must remain open for timers/alarms to function properly.
+* 🕒 Timers and alarms require the clock app window to remain open.
-* ⚠️ Audio device locking issues may occur with some drivers.
+* 🎙️ On some systems, audio device locking may produce glitches.

-Please feel free to open issues if you encounter bugs or suggest improvements.
+> Encounter an issue or have ideas to improve it?
+[Open an issue](https://github.com/your-repo/issues).

 ---

-### 📄 License
+## 📄 License

 This project is licensed under the **MIT License**.
-See `LICENSE` file for details.
+See the `LICENSE` file for full details.

 ---

-### 🙋‍♂️ Author
+## 👨‍💻 Author

 Created by [Tarun Bali](https://www.linkedin.com/in/tarun-bali/)

 ---

-### ⭐️ Give It a Star!
+## ⭐️ Support the Project

-If you find this helpful, consider ⭐️ starring the repo to support future development!
+If you find **Lucifer** useful or interesting, consider giving it a ⭐️ to help it reach more developers!